 - Be professional.

-- Pay attention to lighting and audio quality!
+- Pay attention to grammar, lighting, and audio quality.

 - Be concise.

-- 50 percent of viewers tune out after 3 minutes.
+- Keep it short and sweet.
+50% of viewers tune out after three minutes.

 - Know your audience.